fw-ai-external/aiml/design-docs/architecture.md

 The codebase is organized into the following packages:

-- **@fireworks/types**: Contains all type definitions used throughout the codebase.
-This is the foundation of the architecture and has no dependencies on other packages.
-- **@fireworks/element-config**: Contains element schemas and configurations.
-Depends only on @fireworks/types.
 - **@fireworks/shared**: Contains the base element class and factory.
-Depends on @fireworks/types and @fireworks/element-config.
-- **@fireworks/elements**: Contains specific element implementations.
-Depends on @fireworks/types, @fireworks/element-config, and @fireworks/shared.
 - **@fireworks/runtime**: Contains the runtime execution engine.
-Depends on @fireworks/types, @fireworks/shared, and @fireworks/elements.
+Depends on @fireworks/shared,
 - **@fireworks/parser**: Responsible for parsing AIML files and creating element instances.
-Depends on @fireworks/types, @fireworks/element-config, @fireworks/shared, and @fireworks/elements.
+Depends on @fireworks/shared.

 ## Key Components